 Competitive salary and generous benefits package, including relocation assistance, 401(k), 453(b) and 457(b) retirement options and back-up family care.

-Penn State Children’s Hospital opened a new free-standing hospital on the Milton S. Hershey Medical Center campus in February 2013 and construction is underway on a three-story expansion of the hospital, including a new neo-natal intensive care unit and integrated Labor and Delivery service.
-The Children’s Hospital is currently ranked among the nation’s best by U.S. News and World Report in three specialties: cancer; cardiology and heart surgery and nephrology and the Children’s Hospital is a recognized leader in several disciplines, including pediatric oncology, pediatric orthopedics, pediatric cardiology, pediatric surgery, and pediatric trauma.
-The hospital is home more than 200 pediatric specialists and subspecialists.
+Penn State Children’s Hospital opened a new free-standing hospital on the Milton S. Hershey Medical Center campus in February 2013 and construction is underway on a three-story expansion of the hospital, including a new neonatal intensive care unit and integrated Labor and Delivery service.
+The Children’s Hospital is currently ranked among the nation’s best by U.S. News & World Report in three specialties: cancer; cardiology and heart surgery and nephrology, and the Children’s Hospital is a recognized leader in several disciplines, including pediatric oncology, pediatric orthopedics, pediatric cardiology, pediatric surgery, neonatal-perinatal medicine and pediatric trauma.
+The hospital is home to more than 200 pediatric specialists and subspecialists.